girasquid/kodnin.github.io/_posts/2015-03-04-implementing-map-select-reduce.md

 # Array#each

 A requirement for the relevant Enumerable methods to work is the presence of an `each` method in a class.
-Array comes with this method, but why not reinfore our understanding of blocks and the `yield` method?
+Array comes with this method, but why not reinforce our understanding of blocks and the `yield` method?
 When passed a block the `each` method typically returns the object it was called on.
 Therefore we use the accumulator `acc` to check if it correctly iterates over all elements from the test object.

 {% highlight ruby %}
 describe Array do